TPSDK Java - go to homepage

 TPSDK Java

-Import the CatalystFacadeX module so it becomes a part of your project.
+Import the CatalystFacadeX module so it becomes part of your project.

-There are multiple ways to import native files in Android studio.
+There are several ways to import native files in Android Studio.

 .